Time for family

 - Your grandchild or your grandchild’s spouse or domestic partner

-- Anyone who lives with or is connected to you like a family member and has a family relationship
+- Any person who you are connected to like a family member

 - A copy of the child’s birth certificate